 The Company reinsures part of the risks it underwrites in order to control its exposures to losses and protect capital resources.
-The Company buys a combination of proportionate and non-proportionate reinsurance treaties to reduce the Company's net exposure.
+The Company buys non-proportionate reinsurance treaties to reduce the Company's net exposure.

 Ceded reinsurance contains credit risk, and such reinsurance recoverables are reported after deductions, if any, for known insolvencies and, uncollectible items.
 The Company monitors the financial condition of reinsurers on an ongoing basis and reviews its reinsurance arrangements annually.